-Surface Pen is an essential tool you should get for your Surface PCs since all Surface except Surface RT, Surface 2, and Surface Laptop Go models are compatible with Surface Pen.
+Surface Pen is an essential tool for your Surface PCs since all Surface models except Surface RT, Surface 2, and Surface Laptop Go are compatible with Surface Pen.
 It works best on Surface Go, Surface Pro, Surface Laptop Studio, and Surface Studio.

 How to Pair Microsoft Surface Pen

-First, you need to access Windows Settings by going to the Start button and clicking the Gear icon (or by using Win + I shortcut key).
+First, you must access Windows Settings by clicking the Start button and the Gear icon (or by using the Win + I shortcut key).

-Inside the “Bluetooth & other devices” page, click on the “+ Add Bluetooth or other devices”.
+Inside the “Bluetooth & other devices” page, click “+ Add Bluetooth or other devices.”

 It will take several seconds to discover the Surface Pen Bluetooth signal.
 Select the Surface Pen when it appears on the list of Bluetooth devices.